juju/docs/src/en/help-azure.md

 ID that corresponds to the variable.

 !!!
 Note:
-    Make sure you have the Azure CLI installed and that you've used `azure login` to authorize the session.
+    Make sure you have the Azure CLI installed and that you've used `az login` to authorize the session.
 See **[Credentials][credentials]** above for more details.